-Sometimes called ‘the Highway that Goes to Sea,’ the Overseas Highway is a modern marvel that allows drivers to magically travel over South Florida waters to the highly regarded Key West, leapfrogging from island to island to the southernmost city in America.
-Along the way, visitors can revel in historic shipwrecks, secluded islands, abundant wildlife, and unforgettable seascapes under the cloud-flecked sky.
-After the Florida East Coast Railroad – constructed in 1912 – closed due to damage and economic problems in 1935, 42 giant steel and concrete bridges were added, completing 113 miles of the Overseas Highway by 1938, an incredible engineering feat still to this day.
-Today, this All-American Road sees more than three million visitors per year.
+Sometimes called the Highway that Goes to Sea, the Overseas Highway is a modern marvel that allows drivers to travel over South Florida waters to the highly regarded Key West, leapfrogging from island to island to the southernmost city in the contiguous 48.
+Along the way, visitors can revel in historic shipwrecks, secluded islands, abundant wildlife and unforgettable seascapes under the cloud-flecked sky.
+After the Florida East Coast Railroad – constructed in 1912 – closed due to damage and economic problems in 1935, 42 giant steel and concrete bridges were added, completing 113mi (181km) of the Overseas Highway by 1938, an incredible engineering feat still to this day.
+Today, this All-American Road sees more than 3m visitors per year.

 While many visitors typically head straight to Key West (an achievable drive in four hours), there are plenty of noteworthy stops along the way.
-Starting in the most northern Key, Key Largo, stop here for world-class diving – a shoreline dotted with natural and man-made reefs, historic shipwrecks, and an underwater hotel, Jules’ Undersea Lodge, where guests dive over 25 feet down to their rooms after check-in.
-Next up, pop into Islamorada, a string of islands named the ‘sport fishing capital of the world,’ for a tropical catch-of-the-day, or opt for a fishing charter off the coast of the islands; this is a must-stop for food lovers as it boasts an array of top-notch restaurants featuring local cuisine and world-renowned chefs.
+Starting in the most northern Key, Key Largo, stop here for world-class diving, a shoreline dotted with natural and man-made reefs, historic shipwrecks and an underwater hotel, Jules’ Undersea Lodge.
+Here guests dive over 25ft (8m) down to their rooms after check-in.
+Next up, pop into Islamorada, a string of islands named the sport fishing capital of the world, for a tropical catch-of-the-day, or opt for a fishing charter off the coast of the islands.
+This is a must-stop for food lovers as it boasts an array of top-notch restaurants featuring local cuisine and world-renowned chefs.

 In Marathon, get a behind-the-scenes look at the world’s first sea turtle hospital, or pet dolphins at the Dolphin Research Center – the perfect family-friendly pit stop.
-Just before reaching Big Key, 40 minutes outside Key West, don’t miss the Bahia Honda State Park where visitors can kayak, snorkel, and sunbathe.
-Once in Big Key, a mangrove and pine forest-lined town surrounded by a bed of coral reefs, spot nearly untouched flora and fauna.
-At the end of the road, head to the open-air Key West Aquarium, the Hemingway House & Museum, the historic Heritage House & Museum, the Key West Lighthouse Museum, Harry Truman’s Little White House, Nancy Forrester’s Secret Garden, Fort Zachary Taylor State Historic Site, and Mel Fisher Maritime Museum.
-Don’t miss the Bahama Village, filled with Caribbean culture, the Historic Seaport, the Wrecker’s Museum, and West Martello Tower – a stunning orchid and butterfly garden.
-Other activities include fishing, boating, sailing, sunbathing, snorkeling, diving, and sunset watching.
+Just before reaching Big Key, 40 minutes outside Key West, don’t miss the Bahia Honda State Park where visitors can kayak, snorkel and sunbathe.
+Once in Big Key, a mangrove and pine-forest-lined town surrounded by a bed of coral reefs, spot nearly untouched flora and fauna.
+At the end of the road, head to the open-air Key West Aquarium, the Hemingway House & Museum, the historic Heritage House Museum, the Key West Lighthouse Museum, the Harry S. Truman Little White House, Nancy Forrester’s Secret Garden, Fort Zachary Taylor State Historic Site and Mel Fisher Maritime Museum.
+Don’t miss the Bahama Village, filled with Caribbean culture, the Historic Seaport, the Wrecker’s Museum and West Martello Tower – a stunning orchid and butterfly garden.
+Other activities include fishing, boating, sailing, sunbathing, snorkeling, diving and sunset watching.

-For local cuisine – stone crab, key lime pie, lobster, and conch fritters – heading straight to Key West is recommended.
-However, there are a few stops along the way, including Islamorada’s new Florida Keys Brewing Co. and Pierre’s; Harriette’s Restaurant and Hobo’s Cafe in Key Largo; Barracuda Grill and Florida Keys Steak And Lobster House in Marathon; The Dining Room in Little Torch Key; and No Name Pub in Big Pine Key, an institution since 1936.
-Once in Key West, get your hands on local cuisine at Roof Top Cafe, The Stoned Crab, Blue Heaven, El Siboney Restaurant, and Seven Fish.
+For local cuisine – stone crab, key lime pie, lobster and conch fritters – heading straight to Key West is recommended.
+However, there are a few stops along the way, including Islamorada’s new Florida Keys Brewing Co. and Pierre’s, Harriette’s Restaurant and Hobo’s Cafe in Key Largo, Barracuda Grill and Florida Keys Steak and Lobster House in Marathon, the Dining Room in Little Torch Key and No Name Pub in Big Pine Key, an institution since 1931.
+Once in Key West, get your hands on local cuisine at Roof Top Café, the Stoned Crab, Blue Heaven, el Siboney Restaurant and Seven Fish.